Analysing then evaluating experiences of mysticism.

 1. INTRODUCTION

-The findings of my analysis and evaluation, as explained here, certainly helped me to develop the “So, what is God” article in this small subsection of the website.
-Have a read of that article, if you like.
+The findings of my ‘piece by piece’ analysis and overall evaluation, as explained here in this article, certainly helped me to develop the “So, what is God” article in this small subsection of the website.
+Have a read of that article as well, if you like.

-I knew that the ‘theories of pantheism’ were normally based on religious meditation (mystical experiences).
+I knew that the ‘theories of pantheism’ were normally based on religious meditation (so-called mystical or contemplative experiences).
 This applies to religions such as Taoism in its early form and large segments of both Hinduism and Buddhism.
 Over the centuries, notable mystics from the monotheist religions of Judaism, Christianity and Islam have also documented their related experiences and findings.

 2. REACHING FOR THOSE EXPERIENCES